Getting startedReact tutorial

 Joining a room

 Liveblocks uses the concept of rooms, separate virtual spaces where people can collaborate.
-To create a real-time experience, multiple users must be connected to the same room.
+To create a realtime experience, multiple users must be connected to the same room.

 RoomProvider